DCgov/dcgov.github.io/_pages/policy.md

 ## Draft Open Data Policy

 The District is developing a new [open data policy](https://drafts.dc.gov/docs/draft-open-data-policy).
+It was publicly posted to [drafts.dc.gov](https://drafts.dc.gov/docs/draft-open-data-policy), where members of the public could comment on it and propose edits.
+All such annotations remain visible online.

-You can find the proposed policy on [drafts.dc.gov](https://drafts.dc.gov/docs/draft-open-data-policy), where it was open for public comment until February 15, 2015.
-We are currently reviewing responses and will revise the draft before re-opening formal comments.
+We are currently reviewing responses and will revise the draft before opening it for formal comments.
 In the meantime, feedback remains welcome by:

 * Mail c/o Open Data Policy, 200 I Street SE, Suite 500, Washington, DC 20003
 * Email to [open@dc.gov](mailto:open@dc.gov)